FAQs for Future Residents

 Do I have to be on a meal plan?

-All students living on campus are required to be on a meal plan.
-The options available to each student depend on his or her hall assignment and his or her class standing.Please visit www.nmu.edu/housing/mealplans for more information.
-You may also contact NMU Dining Services.
+All students living in residence halls on campus are required to be on a meal plan.
+The options available to each student depend on class standing as well as hall assignment.

 Can I build a loft?

 See Lofts on our Residence Hall Policies page.